kqceeli/kqceeli.github.io/_pages/about.md

       <div class="agenda-card">
         <div class="agenda-index">
           <div class="agenda-number">Agenda 03</div>
-          <div class="agenda-theme">Uncertainty mastery</div>
+          <div class="agenda-theme">Uncertainty Mastery</div>
         </div>

         <div class="agenda-content">
-          <h3>Turning uncertainty into actionable knowledge for engineering decisions</h3>
+          <h3>From uncertain data to reliable engineering decisions</h3>
           <p>
-            I work on uncertainty quantification, stochastic analysis, reliability assessment, and risk-informed design for geotechnical systems.
-My aim is to move beyond deterministic prediction and develop decision-support tools that explicitly account for spatial variability, model uncertainty, monitoring data, and evolving risk.
+            We work on uncertainty quantification, stochastic analysis, reliability assessment, Bayesian updating, and risk-informed design for geotechnical systems with limited and evolving data.
           </p>

           <div class="agenda-question">
             <strong>Core question:</strong>
-            How can we quantify what we do not know, update predictions as evidence accumulates, and make safer decisions for infrastructure built in uncertain ground?
+            How can we quantify what we do not know, update predictions as evidence accumulates, and make safer decisions in uncertain ground?
           </div>

           <div class="agenda-tags">